Formality properties of finitely generated groups and Lie algebras: Malcev Lie algebras and filtered-formality

-This functorial isomorphism $\fm(G;\k) \cong \fL(G;\k)$, together with the dualization correspondence $\fL(G;\k)\leftrightsquigarrow\cM(G;\k)$ define adjoint functors between the category of Malcev Lie algebras of finitely generated groups and the category of $1$-minimal models of finitely generated groups.
+For further details, we refer to \cite[Thm.
+7.5]{FHT2} and \cite[Thm.
+13.2]{Griffiths-Morgan13}.
+The functorial isomorphism $\fm(G;\k) \cong \fL(G;\k)$, together with the dualization correspondence $\fL(G;\k)\leftrightsquigarrow\cM(G;\k)$ define adjoint functors between the category of Malcev Lie algebras of finitely generated groups and the category of $1$-minimal models of finitely generated groups.